Create and deploy marketing pages

 Landing pages provide a webpage with an input form that visitors can use to sign up for a download, discount, mailing list, or other perk by entering their contact details.
 When a visitor submits a form, Dynamics 365 Marketing automatically stores the submitted values in your database, creating new records or updating existing ones as needed.

-All marketing email messages must include a link to a subscription centre, where mail recipients can go to unsubscribe, choose other lists to subscribe to, or update their contact information.
-You can choose which mailing lists to include in each subscription centre, but all subscription centres will also include a check box the visitor can use to opt out of all marketing emails.
+All marketing email messages must include a link to a subscription center, where mail recipients can go to unsubscribe, choose other lists to subscribe to, or update their contact information.
+You can choose which mailing lists to include in each subscription center, but all subscription centers will also include a check box the visitor can use to opt out of all marketing emails.

 - Forward to a friend